Dyalog/ride/docs/customising_your_session.md

 ## View Menu

-The View menu includes options that enable the appearance of the Dyalog Session running through the RIDE to be changed.
+The View menu includes options that enable the appearance of the Dyalog Session running through the Ride to be changed.
 Select these options to:

 - show/hide the [Language bar](the_dyalog_development_environment.md/#language-bar)
 - show/hide the [Status bar](the_dyalog_development_environment.md/#status-bar)